QuentinCG/Arduino-LM75A-Temperature-Sensor-Library/README.md

 <a target="_blank" href="https://github.com/QuentinCG/Arduino-LM75A-Temperature-Sensor-Library/blob/master/examples/LM75A_MultiI2cWire/LM75A_MultiI2cWire.ino">Link to source code</a>

+## Interesting forks

+- <a target="_blank" href="https://github.com/Stov1k/ESPHome-LM75A-Temperature-Sensor-Component">Fork of this Arduino library but adapted to ESPHome module.</a>

 ## License

 This project is under MIT license.
 This means you can use it as you want (just don't delete the library header).